Data-Visualization-Intro/2-SVG/readme.md

 ### Arcs

-Arcs are sections of circles or ellipses and use an `A`.
+Arcs are sections of circles or ellipses and use an `A` for arc.
 They create pieces of circles or ellipses in drawings.
 For instance, a pie chart requires a different arc for each piece.

 ![arcs](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths/svgarcs_xaxisrotation_with_grid.png)